Histamine: Degradation

 HNMT is expressed in the central nervous system, where deficiencies have been shown to lead to aggressive behavior and abnormal sleep-wake cycles in mice.
 Since brain histamine as a neurotransmitter regulates a number of neurophysiological functions, emphasis has been placed on the development of drugs to target histamine regulation.
-Yoshikawa et al. explores how the C314T, A939G, G179A, and T632C polymorphisms all impact HNMT enzymatic activity and the pathogenesis of various neurological disorders.
+Yoshikawa et al. explore how the C314T, A939G, G179A, and T632C polymorphisms all impact HNMT enzymatic activity and the pathogenesis of various neurological disorders.
 These mutations can have either a positive or negative impact.
 Some patients with ADHD have been shown to exhibit exacerbated symptoms in response to food additives and preservatives, due in part to histamine release.
 In a double-blind placebo-controlled crossover trial, children with ADHD who responded with aggravated symptoms after consuming a challenge beverage were more likely to have HNMT polymorphisms at T939C and Thr105Ile.
 Histamine's role in neuroinflammation and cognition has made it a target of study for many neurological disorders, including autism spectrum disorder (ASD).
 De novo deletions in the HNMT gene have also been associated with ASD.

 Mast cells serve an important immunological role by defending the body from antigens and maintaining homeostasis in the gut microbiome.
 They act as an alarm to trigger inflammatory responses by the immune system.
-Their presence in the digestive system enables them to serve as an early barrier to pathogens entering the body.
+Their presence in the digestive system enables them to be an early barrier to pathogens entering the body.
 People who suffer from widespread sensitivities and allergic reactions may have mast cell activation syndrome (MCAS), in which excessive amounts of histamine are released from mast cells, and cannot be properly degraded.
 The abnormal release of histamine can be caused by either dysfunctional internal signals from defective mast cells or by the development of clonal mast cell populations through mutations occurring in the tyrosine kinase Kit.
 In such cases, the body may not be able to produce sufficient degradative enzymes to properly eliminate the excess histamine.
 Since MCAS is symptomatically characterized as such a broad disorder, it is difficult to diagnose and can be mislabeled as a variety of diseases, including irritable bowel syndrome and fibromyalgia.

 Histamine is often explored as a potential cause for diseases related to hyper-responsiveness of the immune system.
 In patients with asthma, abnormal histamine receptor activation in the lungs is associated with bronchospasm, airway obstruction, and production of excess mucus.
 Mutations in histamine degradation are more common in patients with a combination of asthma and allergen hypersensitivity than in those with just asthma.
 The HNMT-464 TT and HNMT-1639 TT polymorphisms are significantly more common among children with allergic asthma, the latter of which is overrepresented in African-American children.